Simon, the Magician

 Simon, the Magician (Hungarian: Simon mágus) is a Hungarian-French film written & directed by Ildikó Enyedi.
-The film premiered at the 1999 Locarno Festival In Competition where it won the Don Quixote Award - Special Mention.
+The film premiered at the 1999 Locarno Festival in competition where it won the Don Quixote Award - Special Mention.

 The film was released on DVD in 2002.

 Plot

-The film is about a Budapest magician named Simon who is called to help solve a crime by the Parisian police.
+The film is a modern version of the apocryphal story about the rivalry between Simon Magus and the Apostle Peter.
+Simon, a magician and clairvoyant, travels from Budapest to Paris to help the French police solve a murder.
+In Paris, he meets his rival, the popular illusionist Peter, who is planning a dangerous experiment and invites Simon to take part in it; the two are to be buried for 3 days to prove their ability in a Christlike fashion while the act is broadcast on French TV.